Experienced Tampa Florida Personal Injury Lawyers

 So, what is loss of consortium exactly?
 The theory is as follows: Due to the defendant’s wrongful actions, the person who was physically injured cannot provide his or her loved ones with the same companionship that existed prior to the commission of the negligent acts.
 Specifically, oftentimes an injured plaintiff cannot provide the same level of comfort, sexual relations, social companionship, affection, and love.
 As a result of those losses, a spouse or family member potentially have a claim against the negligent defendant(s) for damages.

-The attorneys at Abrahamson & Uiterwyk have significant experience pursuing loss of consortium claims for many clients.
+The Tampa personal injury lawyers at Abrahamson & Uiterwyk have significant experience pursuing loss of consortium claims for many clients.
 Contact us today to schedule your free consultation to discuss your case.

 FAQ #3 – What exactly are compensatory damages?